- Open enrollment for 2022 coverage in Louisiana: November 1, 2021 through January 15, 2022.

 - Enrollment peaked in 2016, but had dropped to a record low by 2021.
 The decrease is partially due to Medicaid expansion, which covered more than 617,000 people as of early 2021.

-- New law provides added transparency for out-of-network charges
+- State law provides added transparency for out-of-network charges

 What type of health insurance exchange does Louisiana have?

 Louisiana uses the federally facilitated exchange, so residents use HealthCare.gov to enroll in exchange plans.

 When can I enroll in health insurance in Louisiana?

 Open enrollment for 2022 health plans in Louisiana started November 1, 2021 and continues through January 15, 2022.
 This is a month longer than the enrollment window has been in recent years, and this extended window will continue to be used in future years.
 If you enrolled or made a plan change by December 15, 2021, your new coverage will take effect January 1, 2022.
 Enrollments and plan changes completed between December 16 and January 15 will have coverage effective February 1, 2022.

 The open enrollment period in the fall of 2021 is an excellent opportunity to take advantage of the American Rescue Plan’s subsidy enhancements, which will still be in effect throughout 2022.
 As a result of the enhancements, subsidies are larger and more widely available than they were in previous years.